rzavala1989/MYUZIK-Capstone/README.md

 <h2>MYUZIK</h2>

 MYUZIK is an application that searches for an artist's most popular songs, and when they are to perform their concerts.
-The app cites information from Musixmatch, which retrieves the artist's hottest song at the moment, as well as information from SeatGeek, which track the artist's upcoming tour dates.
+The app cites information from Musixmatch, which retrieves the artist's hottest songs at the moment, as well as information from SeatGeek, which track the artist's upcoming tour dates.
+The second feature of this app allows for users to buy concert tickets via the SeatGeek website.

 <h3>See it in Action</h3>